xinliu97/interview-deck/README.md

 A minimal Express backend is included under the `server` directory.
 Install dependencies and start it with:

 ```bash
 cd server
 npm install
 npm start
 ```

+The server connects to MongoDB using the `MONGO_URI` environment variable.
+If no URI is provided, an in-memory MongoDB instance is started automatically, so the API works out of the box for local development.

 The server exposes several endpoints: